ShahdMoataz20/Wuzzuf-job-posting/README.md

 ## Main Features
  **1. Job Posting Analysis:**

-        - **Total Postings**: Displays the total number of job postings which was 1.75K.
+        • Total Postings: Displays the total number of job postings which was 1.75K.
         • Average Experience: Shows the average years of experience required 4.85.
         • Trends Over Time: Visualizes the number of job postings by year.
         • Industry Distribution: Highlights the top 10 company industries by total postings.